Jimmy Lai: Political activities

 Lai is a longtime champion of the Hong Kong pro-democracy movement.
 According to Lai, The Road to Serfdom by Friedrich Hayek inspired him to fight for freedom.
 His advocacy had been expressed through his business ventures, such as distributing Giordano t-shirts with portraits of student leaders.
 His high-profile support for the pro-democracy movements came under strong condemnation from the Chinese government.
 As the proprietor of one of few that journals that has remained staunchly supportive of the pro-democracy cause, challenging Chinese Communist Party rule, Lai is considered an "anti-China troublemaker".
-In May 2020, Lai told CNN news that US president Donald Trump was "the only one who can save us" from China, with Apple Daily publishing a similar plea addressed to Trump the same month.
+In May 2020, Lai told CNN that US president Donald Trump was "the only one who can save us" from China, with Apple Daily publishing a similar plea addressed to Trump the same month.
 In the 2020 United States elections, Lai backed Trump, praising the latter for his "hardline approach" to Beijing.

 On 13 December 2014, Lai was one of the pro-democracy leaders arrested during the clearance of the Admiralty protest site of the Umbrella Movement.
 On the following day, Lai announced he would step down as head of Next Media "to spend more time with his family and further pursue his personal interests."

 Lai had been the target of hostile attacks and disturbances, including the leaving of machetes, axes and threatening messages in his driveway.
 He had been rammed by a car, and his home was firebombed several times, most recently in 2019.
 Lai's aide and Next Media spokesman Mark Simon condemned these attacks and stated, "This is a continual effort to intimidate the press in Hong Kong.
 This is raw and pure intimidation."
 Some activists felt that the Hong Kong Police Force and the Hong Kong government, which have been Chinese-controlled since the handover in 1997, did not always follow up on these misconducts against Lai, and that culprits are rarely found.

 During the early hours of 12 January 2015, two masked men hurled petrol bombs at Lai's home on Kadoorie Avenue in Kowloon Tong.
 At the same time, a petrol bomb was thrown at the Next Media headquarters in Tseung Kwan O Industrial Estate.
 The fires were extinguished by security guards.
 The perpetrators fled and two cars used in the attacks were found torched in Shek Kip Mei and Cheung Sha Wan.
 The crimes were denounced as an "attack on press freedom".